MhmdAwad/BookStore/README.md

 # BookStore
-My first flutter app that create a reading community by uploading pdf books from users.
+My first flutter app that create a readers community by uploading pdf books from users.

 # Built With